 - Updates all listing details as needed.

-- Provinces all documentation to the office broker regarding file compliance
+- Provides all documentation to the office broker regarding file compliance

 - Manages the data entry of client information and transaction history into the management systems.

-- Schedules and coordinates the title and escrow, appraisal, and mortgage loan.
+- Schedules and coordinates the title and escrow, appraisal, and mortgage loan with the loan originator.

 - Coordinates the property inspections.